os-chip-design/chip-design-intro/01_intro.md

 ## Using Chisel

  * Who does not know Chisel?
- * Easy to learn in self study
+ * Easy to learn in self-study
    - Use the [Chisel book](https://www.imm.dtu.dk/~masca/chisel-book.html)
    - Do the [Chisel lab](https://github.com/schoeberl/chisel-lab)